Supporting C-Suite Clients Contributing to a Better Functioning Society

 Between 1990 and 1995, she served as Director of Marketing Research and Vice President of Industry and Business Development for Health IQ, a radically pioneering value-based healthcare (VBHC) consultancy subsequently acquired by Elsevier.

 In the 1980s, she resolved an international crisis for Baxter Healthcare Corporation and the American Red Cross, involving hundreds of production lots of HIV and Hepatitis-tainted blood products.

 She led a regulatory affairs, quality systems, and new product development turnaround for Ioptex Research, Inc., prior to its acquisition by Smith & Nephew.

 She implemented quality engineering programs in the quality control department and science laboratories of a newly acquired Johnson & Johnson subsidiary.

 Her consulting engagements have included C-Suite business strategy, program management, and content production initiatives for multinational corporations (such as Abbott, Amgen, Bristol-Myers Squibb, Eli Lilly, Genentech, GlaxoSmithKline, Merck, Novo Nordisk, Pfizer, and Philips Medical Systems) and for market-transforming, tech-centric companies (such as Manhattan Associates, WebMD and VeriFone).

-An internationally recognized author, lecturer and expert on health industry and corporate evolution, Synthia has spoken at dozens of health industry conferences on topics such as strategic management, product portfolio evaluation and planning, medical economics, outcomes research, health and disease management programs; performance and outcomes-based payment systems, gain-sharing initiatives, health-related data standards, consumer-driven healthcare, health information system interoperability, and social HMOs.
+An internationally recognized author, speaker, and advisor on health industry and corporate evolution, Synthia has keynoted at dozens of health industry conferences on topics such as strategic management, product portfolio evaluation and planning, medical economics, outcomes research, health and disease management programs; performance and outcomes-based payment systems, gain-sharing initiatives, health-related data standards, consumer-driven healthcare, health information system interoperability, and social HMOs.